orlaede/ml-sales-forecast/README.md

 # Retail Sales Forecast
-Retail sales analysis for forecast with machine learning.
-This project comparing some model for selectin best model evaluating then.
+This repo is focused Retail sales analysis for forecast using  machine learning.
+This project doing  several task of machine learning workflow like was  Data Analysis, Feature Engineering, Modeling,  Evaluating and Hyperparameter Tunning.

 ## Libraries
 - Scikit-Learn Library (https://scikit-learn.org/stable/).